GenerallyHelpfulSoftware/SVGgh/README.md

 Author [Glenn R. Howes](mailto:glenn@genhelp.com), *owner [Generally Helpful Software](http://genhelp.com)*

+### A Note on the Future
+At this point (2021), I'd strongly suggest looking into using SFSymbols for much of what I've used SVGgh for in the past.
+Still SVGs are a bit less complicated to make than a fully weighted SFSymbol.

 ### Introduction
 In my own apps, I've often wished to avoid using bitmapped images for my interface elements.
 Often, I'll need to add PNG files for Retina, and non-retina, iPhone and iPad, and find myself confined to what I can do with an interface in terms of stretching elements.
 And all this artwork made my app bulky.
 So, I decided to implement an SVG renderer which could use standard **Scalable Vector Graphics** documents to draw button icons, background art or whatever my art needs were.
 I have Apps in the App Store like [SVG Paths](http://AppStore.com/SVGPaths) whose only PNG files are the required icons.